passcod/blook/transcripts/intergalactic-02.md

 S: Yeah.
 It has— it reminded me a little bit of SpecOps, not in an gameplay way, cause they're very different games, but the feelings they're trying to evoke are both very similar.
 I mean SPecOps has been talked to death, because of it.
 Like people know, what that game is, because that is the game's point, and

 03: 10:33
 ---------

-Speaker 0: S: I gotta say [inaudible] the better, because when you play video games you're used to committing violence, and you know it, like you know this isn't real violence.
+S: I gotta say [inaudible] the better, because when you play video games you're used to committing violence, and you know it, like you know this isn't real violence.

 S: Like I'm committing violence and with guns and that's what the game is about.
 It's kinda fun to shoot things.
 In a game.
 It's why I play Halo.

 S: And then the beginner's guide comes along and then there's... you know, there's different kinds of violence.

 C: Ooh yeah.

 S: These are the kind of things you don't think about when you're playing games, like, you don't get to be an awful person and have like repurcussions, because when you have a game like Mass Effect or Dragon Age where you have the kind of binary morality system, whether or not you play as a good person or a bad person, the game wants to reward you, whatever you do.